-• minimize distortions
+minimize distortions

 Any subsidy which moves prices away from costs will lead to movements away from allocative efficiency.
-Such efficiency occurs where the price of a good is set at least equal to its long run marginal costs of supply.
+Such efficiency occurs where the price of a good is set at least equal to its long-run marginal costs of supply.
 Therefore, consumption only takes place where the value of a good to a consumer is less than or equal to the cost of its replacement.
-2.54 Ideally, any support that is required for low income and other consumers should be provided directly by local or central government, either through the general tax and benefits system or through mechanisms such as vouchers.
-However, it is recognized that this is not a feasible option in many countries, either due to budgetary constraints or to the absence of a well-developed social security system able to identify poorer consumers and channel support to them.

-2.55 It is important to note that prior to designing a social protection mechanism, an important decision must be made about who is responsible for social protection.
-Decisions on social welfare and the protection of vulnerable consumers are the preserve of governments rather than energy regulators.

-2.56 Should a standard price across the country be employed wherever a consumer takes gas from in the main distribution system, then the main distortions between states can be eliminated, thus minimizing the need to directly subsidize.

-2.57 (ii) Partitioning: One of the key aspects for successful development of a gas industry is to ensure each sector in the gas, power and industry sectors are self sustaining, such sectors cover upstream, mid-stream and downstream.
+- 2.53 Ideally, any support that is required for low-income and other consumers should be provided directly by local or central government, either through the general tax and benefits system or through mechanisms such as vouchers.
+However, it is recognized that this is not a feasible option in many countries, either because of budgetary constraints or to the absence of a well-developed social security system able to identify poorer consumers and channel support to them. - 2.54 It is important to note that prior to designing a social protection mechanism, an important decision must be made about who is responsible for social protection.
+Decisions on social welfare and the protection of vulnerable consumers are the preserve of governments rather than energy regulators. - 2.55 Should a standard price across the country be employed wherever a consumer takes gas from in the main distribution system, then the main distortions between states can be eliminated, thus minimizing the need to subsidize directly. - 2.56 (ii) Partitioning: One of the key aspects for successful development of a gas industry is to ensure each sector in the gas, power, and industry sectors are self sustaining, such sectors cover upstream, mid-stream and downstream.
 Partitioning will allow the FGN the greatest chance of success to encourage domestic and foreign direct investment and a consequential boom in all sectors.
-A problem arises; for example, if the government sets final tariffs lower than the costs of production, transportation and distribution of natural gas to smaller customers.
+A problem arises; for example, if the government sets final tariffs lower than the costs of production, transportation, and distribution of natural gas to smaller customers.
 Historically this has been done with NEPA to the detriment of all parties.
-It also arises if the government incorrectly directs gas to non-profitable industries; Alscon with aluminum production is potentially one example of that as without a serious domestic market it is either marginal or submarginal.
-For future downstream investments, the size and scale of plants installed should take account the economies of scale if the domestic, regional and international markets can take it, or at least be installed in a phased approach to more closely fit the growth in the markets, ending up with a world scale plant at conclusion.

-2.58 The issue of Gas Gathering needs to be addressed.
-Gas Gathering typically falls into the remit and indeed the fiscal system of the upstream operator, whilst it is desirable that open access is possible, this may not be feasible.
-However, some form of hospitality rules or guidelines or negotiated access may be more workable.

-2.59 (iii) Revenue collection (incentives and penalties): Avoidance or nonpayment problems is a further issue that needs to be tackled.
-In a cash-poor system the most important feature of the structure should be to provide an incentive for distribution (or retail supply) companies to collect from consumers, allowing them to pay their suppliers and so on up through the chain.

-2.60 A significant element in achieving cost recovery will be to provide consumers with strong incentives to pay the posted tariffs.
-Pre-payment is the most successful option at the point of sale.
-This has been proven to work both in Nigeria and in the region, such as in the poorer parts of South Africa etc.
+It also arises if the government incorrectly directs gas to nonprofitable industries; Alscon with aluminum production is potentially one example of that as without a serious domestic market it is either marginal or submarginal.
+For future downstream investments, the size and scale of plants installed should take into account the economies of scale if the domestic, regional, and international markets can take it, or at least be installed in a phased approach to fit more closely the growth in the markets, ending up with a worldscale plant at conclusion. - 2.57 The issue of gas gathering needs to be addressed.
+Gas gathering typically falls into the remit and indeed the fiscal system of the upstream operator, whilst it is desirable that open access is possible, this may not be feasible.
+However, some form of hospitality rules or guidelines or negotiated access may be more workable. - 2.58 (iii) Revenue collection (incentives and penalties): Avoidance or non-payment problems is a further issue that needs to be tackled.
+In a cash-poor system the most important feature of the structure should be to provide an incentive for distribution (or retail supply) companies to collect from consumers, allowing them to pay their suppliers and so on up through the chain. - 2.59 A significant element in achieving cost recovery will be to provide consumers with strong incentives to pay the posted tariffs.
+Prepayment is the most successful option at the point of sale.
+This has been proven to work both in Nigeria and in the region, such as in the poorer parts of South Africa and so forth.